christinejiang11/case_study_samples/consulting_example/README.md

 ## Consulting Case Study
-SQL queries and a brief insight per query are included in the sql file attached.
+SQL queries and a brief comment on logic are included in the sql file attached.
 Below is an ERD of the given dataset.
 <img width="590" alt="image" src="https://github.com/christinejiang11/case_study_samples/assets/56368090/529d7589-d332-4049-97d6-2b77c08559a1">

 ### High-Level Insights: